sdegutis/immaculata.dev/site/public/index.md

 export const md = new MarkdownIt()

-const tree = new immaculata.LiveTree('site', import.meta.url)
+// load all files under 'site' into memory const tree = new immaculata.LiveTree('site', import.meta.url)

-// enable HMR in node.js
+// enable HMR in Node.js for all modules under 'site' registerHooks(tree.enableImportsModuleHook())
-registerHooks(tree.enableImportsModuleHook())

 // enable JSX inside Node.js and make it become a string-builder